 - Public Relations

-Employers today seek graduates who are multi-skilled and flexible in what they can bring to the workplace and because Communications intersects with other study areas such as Journalism and Public Relations our graduates are ideally suited to this changing environment.
+Employers today seek graduates who are multi-skilled and flexible in what they can bring to the workplace and because Communications intersects with other study areas such as Public Relations our graduates are ideally suited to this changing environment.

 The English minor focuses on English literature and language and its uses for a range of communicative and cultural purposes.
 The program aims to equip students with excellent communication skills, knowledge of a wide range of literary genres and an understanding of the theoretical frameworks surrounding reading, writing and language use.
 English combines a love of reading with a passion for thinking, debating and analysis.